neo4j-devtools/relate/documentation/RFCs/relate-extensions/relate-extensions.rfc.md

 ```
 From here extensions are free to do whatever they want within the NestJS ecosystem.

 We chose a liberal approach to encourage adoption and minimise the learning curve for creating extensions.
-To ensure that extensions do not introduce breaking changes we will have two separate categories: Offical, and Custom.
+To ensure that extensions do not introduce breaking changes we will have two separate categories: Offical, and Third party.
 Official extensions will be signed by our [Code Signing CA](https://github.com/neo4j-apps/code-signing-ca) and also undergo code-reviews before being signed.
-Official extensions will be published to our JFrog repository and available to be installed through the core API.
-Custom extensions will have no enforcement and only be installable using a provided tarball.
+Third party extensions will have no enforcement and are not signed.
+Extensions will be published to the official NPM registry and available to be installed through the relate API.
 This allows developers to quickly iterate extensions and when ready apply for official status.

 ## Event Hooks.
 This concept revolves around the pub/sub pattern, based losely on the DOM `addEventListener()` API: